NEONScience/NEON-Data-Skills/tutorials-in-development/0_templates_style_guide/NDS-style-guide.md

 ## Include Files - Deprecated

-**2/2020 - decided to not use these but to instead have template language.
+**2/2020 - The NEON Data Skills team decided to not use these but to instead have template language.
 This info will remain here for now but will be removed once the transition away from these are complete.**